Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 1. [Download Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886)

-## Step 8: Project Atlas
-Project Atlas improves performance even further by using different techniques than MOP.
-Using them together will get you quite the FPS gain.

 2. Yet again, we're dealing with BAIN archive folder structures.
 Extract the content of the following folders to your ***Morrowind/Data Files*** directory:
 - `00 Core`
 - `01 Hi Res Window Texture Replacer`